emilvonck/fortinet-backup/README.md

 # fortinet-backup
-Ansible plays for backup up configuration for fortinet devices
+Ansible plays for backing up configuration for fortinet devices